miloxeon/fast-image-zoom/README.md

 ## Limitations

-- `img` inline styles will be destroyed.
+- `img` inline styles will be overwritten.
 Use CSS selectors to stylize images.
 - `img` shouldn't have transforms.
 If needed, wrap it with a container and apply transforms there instead.
 - Container's `overflow-x` will be `hidden`.
 If `containerSelector` is null, then `overflow-x` will be `hidden` for the root element.